DotSlashNatalie/kritbit/README.md

 Kritbit is designed to be simple and flexible.
 It makes no assumptions about your security and only provides minimal security procedures.
 I am not a crypto expert - but I make tools that work.
 So while I cannot guarantee that big brother won't be able to decrypt messages from external services - it should be good enough for most implementations.
 So please, if you find that the crypto security is less than perfect I accept patches of any size, creed, or color.
 The encryption technology used isn't meant to prevent a guy with a Beowulf cluster from cracking your message - but rather preventing some script kiddie with Firesheep from seeing what you are doing.

+# Authentication/Authorization

+Each user logs in using OAuth (see below for setup) and can only edit jobs that they have created (there are no groups or way of "granting" permission).
+A job history can have a flag to allow anonymous users to view the history.
+However, kritbit does not censor the output so be careful allowing people to view history of jobs that may contain sensitive information.

+# Install

+1. Copy web/application/config.dist.php to web/application/config.php
+2. Edit values for your environment[1]
+3. Run `php migrations.php run` to setup your database
+4. Run `php kritbit.php all-clear` to remove all sample data populated from the migrations
+5. Run `php kritbit.php adduser you@gmail.com` to add yourself as an authorized user
+6. Navigate to http://example.com/kritbit and you should be prompted to login with Google

+[1] - Kritbit is designed to authenticate through Google OAuth.
+Since Kritbit uses an OAuth library you can really use any OAuth provider such as Facebook (which is included).

+You must remember to change the REDIRECT_URI in config.php.
+If you don't want to use OAuth for login but want local users or Apache basic auth - all you have to do is modify login.php to read the user from those sources (which should be pretty simple as the login code there is very simple).

+To get OAuth keys needed for Google Auth you need to create a project on [Google's Developers Dashboard](https://console.developers.google.com/), which is free.

+kritbit can run on SQLite - however if you are going to deal with any volume you should use MySQL/MaraiaDB (other databases can be used - but you will need to modify some code).

+To use MySQL/MaraiaDB specify in config.php (MariaDB is a drop-in replacement for MySQL so it doesn't matter if you specify MySQL):

+    $config["DATABASE_TYPE"] = "MySQL";
+    $config['MYSQL_DBNAME'] = "dbname";
+    $config['MYSQL_HOST'] = "localhost";
+    $config['MYSQL_USER'] = "user";
+    $config['MYSQL_PASS'] = "pass";

+# Long-term TODO

+- Provide a way to offer more customization for viewing job information.
+Right now it's very generic - but it might be useful to be able to parse output and present custom columns or other data.
+- Permission matrix allowing people to grant fine permissions to jobs and job history

+# Patches

+Patches are welcome of any kind.
+But please do note that your code will be integrated into the project under the MIT license.
+Mention to your contribution may not appear in the code or file.
+But we can certainly make mention on the README describing your contribution.

 # Attributions

 Kritbit uses the following projects